pub struct SourceBase {

 pub async fn get_status(&self) -> ComponentStatus

-Get the current status
+Get the current status.

-Sourcepub async fn set_status(&self, status: ComponentStatus)
+Sourcepub async fn set_status(&self, status: ComponentStatus, message: Option<String>)

-pub async fn set_status(&self, status: ComponentStatus)
+pub async fn set_status(&self, status: ComponentStatus, message: Option<String>)

 Sourcepub async fn set_task_handle(&self, handle: JoinHandle<()>)